 A study of the background, fundamentals, and coaching methods of Tennis, Golf, Badminton, Archery, and Softball.
+Not offered in 1949-1950.

 TEACHING OF PHYSICAL EDUCATION IN 223.
-ELEMENTARY SCHOOLS
+ELEMENTARY SCHOOLS Three hours

 Theoretical and practical methods in the teaching of play activities to children of the elementary grades.
+Not offered in 1949-1950.